sgrassie/sgrassie.github.io/Snow/_drafts/fluent-npoco-mappings-with-structuremap.md

 '''
 The mapping classes must inherit from `Map<T>`, which itself inherits from `IMap`.
 Thus we can confidently add all types of `IMap` in the scan.

-Then an instance of `FluentConfig` must be registered, which can be done with an overload of `.Use`
+Then an instance of `FluentConfig` must be registered, which can be done with an overload of `.Use, which we get the context from and pull out all the types of IMap which have been found,so the constructed instance of the onfig which use.

 '''
 	public class DatabaseFactory